bekk/bekk-christmas/post/security/merry-christmas-1.md

 post_year: 2020
 post_day: 24
 title: Merry Christmas!
+ingress: In the [first article](https://security.christmas/2020/1) of this year's calendar, we gave a few tips to help making your applications a bit more secure.
+Now, as the countdown has come to an end and we are ready to start the Christmas holidays, we want to give you a few more.
 authors:
   - Robert Larsen
 ---
-The last weeks, we have covered a lot of different topics.
-We started by giving you a few tips for a more secure application.
-Before we log out of this years calendar, which we certainly hope that you have enjoyed, we give give you a few more.

 1. Sufficient logging and monitoring

 Without sufficient logging you know very little about how you are app is doing.
 You can be under constant attack, without even knowing about it.
 Pay special attention to login-errors and failed validation of input.
 These things can be signs of someone trying to attack you.